-Cinema 1,2,3 Term Loan
+Cinemas 1,2,3 Term Loan

 On August 31, 2016, Sutton Hill Properties LLC ("SHP"), a 75% subsidiary of RDI, refinanced its \$15.0 million Santander Bank term loan with a new lender, Valley National Bank.
-This new \$20.0 million loan is collateralized by our Cinema 1,2,3 property and bears an interest rate of 3.25% per annum, with principal installments and accruing interest paid monthly.
-The new loan matures on September 1, 2019, with a one-time option to extend maturity date for another year.
+This new \$20.0 million loan is collateralized by our Cinemas 1,2,3 property and bears an interest rate of 3.25% per annum, with principal installments and accruing interest paid monthly.
+The new loan matured on September 1, 2019, with a one-time option to extend maturity date for another year.
+On August 8, 2019, this maturity date was extended to December 1, 2019, with the one-time option to extend the maturity date for another year preserved.
+Such modification was not considered to be substantial under US GAAP.